 Middlebury College offers early decision but not early action.
-Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

 🗓️ Early Decision I applications are due by November 1 EDI applicants should receive a decision by December 15.

-Some students apply to college early because they hope it will boost their chances of acceptance.
+Some students apply early to college to increase their chances of being offering admission.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of acceptance, since it shows your interest in a school.
+Applying early may increase your chance of being admitted, since it demonstrates that you are very interested in a school.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.

-What does Middlebury College consider during the admissions process?
+Curious about the factors that are considered by Middlebury College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.